History of the Program

 - Attend all workshops to prepare for work in the jail (one in the fall and one in the spring)

-- Attend the orientation at the jail (few are held, so class may need to be missed for this; the OCPSL office can help obtain permission from your faculty member).
+- Attend the orientation at the jail (with permission from your faculty member).

-- Attend and facilitate weekly writing/reading workshops with incarcerated individuals
+- Attend and facilitate weekly writing/reading workshops with individuals who have been incarcerated

 - Communicate with graduate student coordinator on issues/challenges of work